-Ambry Genetics[®]
+Understanding Your Positive MITF Genetic Test Result

-Understanding Your Positive EGFR Genetic Test Result INFORMATION FOR PATIENTS WITH A PATHOGENIC MUTATION OR VARIANT, LIKELY PATHOGENIC
+INFORMATION FOR PATIENTS WITH THE P.E318K (C.952G>A) PATHOGENIC MUTATION

-4 Things to know
+4 Things to Know

-1 EGFR mutation Your testing shows that you have a pathogenic mutation or a variant that is likely pathogenic in the EGFR gene.
-2 Cancer risks You have an increased chance to develop non-small cell lung cancer (NSCLC).
+1 MITF mutation Your testing shows that you have the p.E318K (c.952G>A) pathogenic mutation in the MITF gene.
+2 Cancer risks You have an increased chance to develop melanoma (skin cancer).
 3 What you can do Risk management decisions are very personal.
 There are options to detect cancer early or lower the risk to develop cancer.
-It is important to discuss these options with your healthcare provider and decide on a plan that works for you.
-4 Family Family members may also be at risk - they can be tested for the EGFR mutation that was found in you.
+It is important to discuss these options with your doctor and decide on a plan that works for you.
+4 Family Family members may also be at risk - they can be tested for the MITF mutation that was found in you.
 It is recommended that you share this information with your family members so they can learn more and discuss with their healthcare providers.